MartinTomis/Cloning/README.md

 ####2.
 Final Model Architecture

 My model consists of 3 convolutional networks with a 5x5 filter and 2x2 stride, followed by two layers with a 3x3 filter.
 Each of the convolutional layers uses a RELU layer to introduce non-linearity.
 These are followed by fully connected layers.
-Here is a visualization of the architecture> (note: visualizing the architecture is optional according to the project rubric)
+Here is a visualization of the architecture: dimensions of the layers are shown on the right.

 ![alt text](https://github.com/MartinTomis/Cloning/blob/master/architecture.PNG "Architecture")

 ####3.
 Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+I generate my own data.
+The dataset to train this model includes 3 laps of driving in the middle of the road, approximately 1 lap of recovery driving (recording starts when the car starts returning from the side of the road to the middle) and 1 lap of smooth driving through the curves.
+Only the track from the lake is used to generate data.

+Data from all 3 cameras are used, and the images are flipped, to get more images.

+In the process of training, I altogether generated over 3 GB of driving data, as I could not find a model that worked.
+My solution often was to generate additional data from the problematic road segments, if the MSE at the training and validation set were close.
+Adding recovery driving from the problematic segments often lead to a failure in another segment.

+The final dataset has approximately 90 000 images - these are then flipped, essentially doubling the size.

 I finally randomly shuffled the data set and put Y% of the data into a validation set.